Hannah McKay: Season 7

 When Randall decided to reveal where he buried the last of his victims, Miami Metro Homicide sends Dexter and Angel Batista to obtain a DNA sample from Hannah; Dexter is immediately taken with her and becomes uncharacteristically distracted in his work.
 After Randall commits suicide, Hannah assists in locating the remaining bodies.
 After uncovering the bodies of a couple Randall killed, Dexter realizes Hannah's story isn't truthful.
 While on a date, Dexter takes Hannah to a closed Christmas-themed amusement park, where it turns out Dexter has a kill room set up.
 He prepares to kill Hannah, but cannot go through with it and releases her and they end up having sex in the kill room instead.
 They become a couple and they both fall in love for the first time; he helps her by disposing of her abusive father and she helps him realize that his "Dark Passenger" does not control his life.

 When Sal Price, a true crime writer who has written a book about Wayne Randall, wants to write a sequel about Hannah, she agrees to an interview.
 She admits to stabbing the woman at the hotel and then poisons Price, who later collapses and dies in Dexter's apartment.
 Furious over Price's death and knowing that Hannah had confessed to him, Dexter's adoptive sister Debra calls Hannah in for questioning.
 Debra has very little proof against Hannah and instead baits her with information about a miscarriage.
 Dexter later confronts Hannah at her home, telling her that Price's death was needless.
 Hannah is touched to learn that Dexter deleted Price's files.
 She and Dexter later sleep together.

 Debra is convinced that Hannah has gotten away with killing Price and asks Dexter to kill her, but Dexter refuses.
 Debra warns Hannah that she will pay for what she has done.
 Hannah then spikes Debra's drinking water with Xanax, causing her to pass out while driving.
 When Dexter learns what Hannah has done, he reluctantly gives Debra evidence that Hannah killed Price and Debra arrests her.

 Dexter visits Hannah in prison.
 She admits she poisoned Debra because she tried to separate them, and Dexter tells her he had to turn her in to protect his sister.
-Hannah assures Dexter that she won't tell his secret when she goes to trial.
+Hannah assures Dexter that she won't share his secret when she goes to trial.
 During Hannah's arraignment, her friend Arlene slips her a substance that causes her to have a seizure.
 Hannah is taken to the hospital and escapes.
 Before disappearing, she leaves a black orchid on Dexter's doorstep.